robinscott/presentations/README.md

-javascript-ndc-2013
+Presentations
 ===================

-Presentation of 'JavaScript: Getting Your Feet Wet' from NDC conference 2013.
+Branches: presentation of 'JavaScript: Getting Your Feet Wet' from NDC conference 2013.